Are you happy?

 Throughout history, we’ve had scholars, philosophers, and scientists hypothesize and determine what makes a person happy.
 According to Buddhists and scientists alike here are some key things you can do to be happy:

 - Be mindful: Think mindfully, practice mindfulness in everything you do.
 Well, as much as it is possible.
-Of course there are those times where we have to do more than one thing at a time, because we have time restraints/commitments and so many things were passionate about or just plain have to do.
-But when you can eat mindfully, take a mindful walk, even if its just for 5-10 minutes, take a walk and notice your breath, and the details of your surrounding.
+Of course, there are those times where we have to do more than one thing at a time, because we have time restraints/commitments and so many things we’re passionate about or just plain have to do.
+But when you can eat mindfully, take a mindful walk, even if it’s just for 5-10 minutes, take a walk and notice your breath, and the details of your surroundings.
 Take a break from your to-do lists and your inner conversations that you have with yourself.

 - Don’t make comparisons.
 I’m sure you’ve seen the quote: “Don’t compare someone’s ending or middle to your beginning”.
-No matter what phase you are in, there’s different phases, don’t compare yourself to another, because there is no comparison.
+No matter what phase you are in, there are different phases, don’t compare yourself to another, because there is no comparison.